qvandenberg/bbg-aad/ReadMe.md

 - Zinc prices
 - Order parameters
 - Sensitivity analysis shock ladders

+Press the `Calculate prices` button to compute the total price and sensitivity calculation.
+The sensitivity calculation uses algorithmic differentiation under the hood in the `ComputationalNode` and `DirectedAcyclicGraph` classes.

 In the `/docs` folder there is a sample of what the front end should look like.